vkostyanetsky/kostyanetsky.me/notes/data-history-missing-indexes/index.md

 [![Why are you surpised?](why.png)](https://x.com/EffinBirds/status/1945545263407301033)

-So we were losing between 30 seconds and a minute and a half per operation.
+So we were losing between 30 seconds and a half an hour per operation.
 Wanted it faster.
 Fix:

 <pre>
 CREATE NONCLUSTERED INDEX IX_DataHistoryLatestVersions1_MetadataId